Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 17 Juni 2025 01.38.51 UTC
+- WIB: Selasa, 17 Juni 2025 02.22.38 UTC
-- WITA: Selasa, 17 Juni 2025 02.38.51 UTC
+- WITA: Selasa, 17 Juni 2025 03.22.38 UTC
-- WIT: Selasa, 17 Juni 2025 03.38.51 UTC
+- WIT: Selasa, 17 Juni 2025 04.22.38 UTC

 Kutipan Inspiratif:
-"Read it carefully and get meaning!
-Minimum love is friendship.
-But maximum friendship is love strange but true!
-Happy friendship day!"
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: friendship
+Kategori: technology